Dental Crowns

 Types of Dental Crowns

-Although crowns can be made of several different types of materials, porcelain (tooth-colored crowns) is the most popular.
+Although crowns can be made of several different types of materials, porcelain-fused crowns are the most popular.
 They are highly durable and will last many years, but like most dental restorations, they may eventually need to be replaced.
-Porcelain crowns are made to match the shape, size, and color of the teeth, giving patients a natural, long-lasting, beautiful smile.
+Porcelain crowns are made to match the shape, size, and color of the other teeth, giving patients a natural, long-lasting, beautiful smile.

 Restoring teeth with crowns is necessary for broken or fractured teeth, cosmetic enhancement, decayed teeth, fractured fillings, large fillings, and teeth with root canals.
 At our practice, we offer the following types of crowns: